Receive updates via email. Enter your email address:

 This is a recipe for a salted vegetable soup.

 A visitor asked me whether I have a recipe for pork and pickled cabbage soup.
 She ate it at some downtown chinese restaurants in NYC.
-My first thought was: Cantonese (Guang dong) or Szechwan (Si chuan).
+My first thought was: Cantonese (Guang dong) or Szechwan (Si chuan)?

-Pickled cabbage can mean different things to different chinese dialect groups.
-The Cantonese has a soup dish called harm choy tong which means salted vegetable soup.
-The key ingredient is a type of pickled mustard cabbage.
-The Szechwan has a soup dish called zha cai tang which means pressed vegetable soup.
+The Szechwan has a soup dish called zha cai tang 榨菜汤 which means pressed vegetable soup.
 The key ingredient is zha cai, also a type of pickled mustard green but the stem of this green vegetable is knobbly and shaped more like a fist.
 Pictured below:

 pickled vegetable